 - Leather and animal skins were popular for daytime bags

-- Silks, velvets and rayons were popular for evening bags
+- Silks, velvets, beading, and crystals were popular for evening bags